 Q: At what point in the process do we start capturing information about the problem in the article?

 A: The capture of information should start as early in the process as possible.
 Ultimately, the capture process starts with the requestor.
 For example, if the requestor has done a search on the web site, the search information should be captured as part of the article.

 Q: How should we recognize people for their use of the knowledge base?
 What is the one objective we should focus on?

 A: The health of the knowledge management system is based on many factors.
 No one single indicator can be isolated.

-Q: What if I do not want to capture the customer’s opinion on what is happening because I think it is not right?
+Q: Why would I capture the customer’s opinion on what is happening when I know the way they are describing it is not correct?
 Doesn’t it contaminate the knowledge base?

 A: The ability to classify words and phrases the customer uses about the problem enables us to capture the customer context and experience and distinguish it from the environment and fix information.
 This is critical for findability.